4.50pm – 6.20pm BST, 17 September 2024 ‐ 1 hour 30 mins

 Consultant Orthopaedic Surgeon, Northumbria Healthcare NHS Foundation Trust, Chair, NJR Editorial Committee

-His research focuses on clinical outcomes and infection prevention, diagnosis and management.
-Professor Reed is on the NJR Board and executive of the National Joint Registry and Chairs the Annual Report, and the grant awards committee for Orthopaedic Research UK and NIHR (i4i PDA).
+His research focuses on clinical outcomes particularly around short stay surgery as well as infection prevention, diagnosis and management.
+Professor Reed is on the steering committee and executive of the National Joint Registry (NJR) and Chaired the Annual Report from 2019-2024.
+He now leads on Surgical Performance for the NJR, is a trustee for the Orthopaedic Research UK charity and is on the grant awards committee for the National Institute Health and Care Research (NIHR) (i4i PDA).
 He leads clinical trials for industry and NIHR, and works academically with the University of York.

 Consultant Orthopaedic Surgeon, Sheffield